mdkmax/meps/README.md

 The app launches on `http://localhost:5000/` by default.

-Currently, only email sent via POST requests are accepted.
+Currently, only email sent as JSON content via POST requests are accepted.
 The default endpoint for sending email via POST requests is:

 ```
 http://localhost:5000/email